z2ong/Analysis-on-2022-League-Pro-Match-Data/README.md

 I am using the observed *mean absolute difference* in gamelength between LCK and LCS to determine whether my null or alternative hypothesis is true.
 I set my *a = 0.05* to ensure 95% confidence, but as this is a two-tailed test, I used a threshold of *a / 2 = 0.025*.

 When performing the hypothesis test, I obtained a *p-value = 0.034*.
 Since my p-value = 0.034 was greater than *a / 2 = 0.025*, I don't have enough evidence to conclude that there is a difference in the mean game length between LCK and LCS matches.
-This signals that the predictor league might not be a very powerful feature in my future model to represent patterns between these leagues, but it can still be useful for improving my model's generalizability to nonlinear patterns between leagues and game length, at least in a smaller fashion.
+This signals that the predictor league might not be a very powerful feature in my future model to represent patterns between these leagues, but I wanted to attempt to try it to see if it would still be useful for improving my model's generalizability to nonlinear patterns between leagues and game length, at least in a smaller fashion.

 <br><br><br>